Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Suzan Barnes and James Carson were known as the “San Francisco Witch Killers,” a pair who was convicted of three murders.
-The couple had determined that their victims were “witches,” something they claimed they wanted to rid the world of.
-They claimed God told them to kill not only witches but also abortionists and people who are gay.
+Suzan Barnes and James Carson were known as the “San Francisco Witch Killers,” a pair convicted of three murders.
+The couple said they believed their victims were “witches,” and claimed they wanted to rid the world of them.
+They claimed God told them to kill not only witches but also abortionists and gay people.

 She grew up to become an advocate for children of prisoners.
 Jenn has also advocated for her father and Suzan Barnes to remain behind bars.
-She even created a Change.org petition, which demands that Barnes not be let out on parole.
+She even created a Change.org petition demanding that Barnes not be let out on parole.

 Jenn actually met up with Melissa Moore for an interview CrimeWatchDaily.
 She told Moore that she grew up feeling alone because she didn’t have anyone to relate to.
 She didn't know any other children of serial killers.
 Jenn admitted that growing up she thought she was the devil, because of who her dad was.